Professional workspace with documents and laptop

 Ongoing monthly edits

-After launch, every subscription tier includes a monthly allowance of content edits — two (2) per month on Starter, five (5) on Professional, and ten (10) on Premium.
+After launch, every Plan tier includes a monthly allowance of content edits — two (2) per month on Essential, five (5) on Professional, and ten (10) on Premium.
 Ongoing edits exist so small changes stay small: swap a photo, fix a typo, update a price, change a hero headline.
 One request at a time, typical turnaround twenty-four to forty-eight (24–48) hours from when we receive it.

 What doesn’t count as one edit: a brand-new page, a new section added to an existing page, a full-page copy rewrite, a layout restructure, or a custom integration.
 Work at that scale is quoted separately as a small project at $75 per hour, with the estimated hours agreed in writing before any work begins.